hipc-book/hipc-book.github.io/_lectures/2-architectures.md

 # A History of Architectural Development

-When we think about computer systems, we almost always have a certain architecture in mind -- The Stored-program Computer Architecture.
+When we think about computer systems, we almost always have a certain architecture in mind -- **The Stored-program Computer Architecture**.

 ## The Stored-Program Computer Architecture